ggbaker/personalSite/content/home/teaching.md

 In the past, I've been a TA for the following courses:

 - Economics 101 - Principles of Microeconomics (head TA)
-- Economics 711 / 713 - Economic Theory (graduate level)
 - Economics 102 - Principles of Macroeconomics (head TA)
+- Economics 711 / 713 - Economic Theory (PhD level)